This Asian-inspired tempeh noodle salad is fresh and flavorful. It is a 30-minute recipe that is perfect for picnics, barbecues, and busy weeknights.

 - Cilantro leaves and toasted sesame seed

-- Mix all of the salad dressing ingredients together.
+- Mix all of the salad dressing ingredients together in the bottom of a large bowl.

 - Dice up the vegetables and mix with the salad dressing to marinate.